celo-org/Proof-of-Ship/6/personalized-feedback/personalized-feedback.md

 - After you save money, would be nice to see a UX at the top saying how much money you saved and your returns so far.
 - Lots of potential here.
 - Would be nice to see more users testing it and getting more user feedback.
+- Explain how liquidations work etc. - Liquidations: We leverage on mento oracle prices and if your collateral drops below 150% of your loan, it is liquidation eligible.
+During a liquidation, the protocol will only seize enough collateral as principal plus accrued interest and 5% (to treasury) and repay debt (including unwinding Aave positions for dollar‑backed assets) and return any remainder to you.
+- seems buggy.
+- overall great idea!

 ---